Wham! in China: Foreign Skies

-Wham! in China: Foreign Skies is a 1986 documentary film about the English pop duo Wham! consisting of George Michael and Andrew Ridgeley.
+Wham! in China: Foreign Skies is a 1986 British documentary film about the English pop duo Wham! consisting of George Michael and Andrew Ridgeley.
 It follows Wham! on their historic 10-day visit to China during the 1985 world tour when they became the first Western pop act to visit the country.

 The film is a British venture produced by Big Boys Overseas Limited and CBS Records, with CBS/Fox Video serving as distributor.

-Directed by Lindsay Anderson and produced by Jazz Summers, Martin Lewis and Simon Napier-Bell, Wham! in China: Foreign Skies had its world premiere at the farewell concert held at London's Wembley Stadium on 28 June 1986.
+The film was directed by Lindsay Anderson and produced by Jazz Summers, Martin Lewis and Simon Napier-Bell.
+Anderson originally made a film of the tour titled If You Were There; however, this version was never released and Anderson was fired from the project while the film was remade into Wham! in China: Foreign Skies.
+Wham! in China: Foreign Skies had its world premiere at the farewell concert held at London's Wembley Stadium on 28 June 1986.

 Production

 Development

 Manager Simon Napier-Bell’s negotiation for the two performances took over 18 months.
 Napier-Bell used cunning tactics to sabotage the efforts of rock band Queen to be the first to play in China: he made two brochures for the Chinese authorities – one featuring Wham!
 [Michael] as "wholesome", and one portraying Queen lead singer Freddie Mercury in typically flamboyant poses.
 The Chinese opted for Wham!.

 In December 1984 Wham! set out for their second concert tour, The Big Tour a commercial success, which promoted primarily their second studio album, Make It Big.
-The concept of filming Foreign Skies began when producer Martin Lewis was busy directing the 1985 documentary about Julian Lennon, titled Stand by Me - A Portrait of Julian Lennon.
-During a Wham! performance on February 14, 1985 at the Beacon Theatre in New York, he met the duo's co-manager Jazz Summers and discussed the possibility of filming the China tour.
+The concept of filming Foreign Skies began when producer Martin Lewis was busy directing the 1985 documentary about Julian Lennon, titled Stand by Me – A Portrait of Julian Lennon.
+During a Wham! performance on 14 February 1985 at the Beacon Theatre in New York, he met the duo's co-manager Jazz Summers and discussed the possibility of filming the China tour.
 When Lewis had permission for the film, it took two weeks to prepare the 35-member international crew, including transportation of a sound desk and super 16 camera equipment.

 British director Lindsay Anderson was engaged to accompany Wham! to China in April 1985.
 The second leg in East Asia began with two concerts in Hong Kong, before moving to China and a concert at the Workers' Gymnasium in Beijing on 7 April in front of a crowd of 12,000, who paid about $1.75 each.
 They also played a concert on 10 April in front of 5,000 in Canton where tickets cost about $5.50 each.
 The two concerts were played without compensation, however Wham's visit to China attracted huge media attention across the world.
 Promotion of the project cost at least $1.5 million which was self-funded, due to Michael wanting artistic control over the film.